 Expertrec’s google site search alternative strengths:

-- Visual dashboard (easily fine tune and optimise relevance)
+- Visual dashboard (easily fine-tune and optimize relevance)

 - Easy to implement API (Developers can easily get a search up and running).